joysn/leetcode/README.md

 77_combinations.py - Given two integers n and k, return all possible combinations of k numbers out of 1 ... n.

+40_combination_sum2.py - Given a collection of candidate numbers (candidates) and a target number (target), find all unique combinations in candidates where the candidate numbers sums to target.